HowardRiddiough/deploy-sklearn-in-pyspark/README.md

 `spark_predict` is a wrapper around a `pandas_udf`, a wrapper is used to enable a python ml model to be passed to the `pandas_udf`.

-    def spark_predict(model, *cols) -> pyspark.sql.column:
+    def spark_predict(model, cols) -> pyspark.sql.column:
-        """This function deploys python ml in PySpark using the `predict` method of the `model` parameter.
+        """This function deploys python ml in PySpark using the `predict` method of `model.

         Args:
-            model: python ml model with sklearn API *cols (list-like): Features used for predictions, required to be present as columns in the spark DataFrame used to make predictions.
+            model: python ml model with sklearn API cols (list-like): Features used for predictions, required to be present as columns in the spark DataFrame used to make predictions.
         """
         @sf.pandas_udf(returnType=DoubleType())
         def predict_pandas_udf(*cols):
             # cols will be a tuple of pandas.Series here.
-            X = pd.concat(cols, axis=1)
+            x = pd.concat(cols, axis=1)
-            return pd.Series(model.predict(X))
+            return pd.Series(model.predict(x))

         return predict_pandas_udf(*cols)